sstephenson2/SeisCRUST/README.md

   - `QC.py`: A skeleton python3 program for checking for basic quality issues in the the database.
+  - `EARS.csv`:  [Global Earthscope Automated Receiver Survey](http://ds.iris.edu/dms/products/ears/) database.
+Note this data is not used in Stephenson _et al._ (2024) but is provided here for completeness.
+Data was accessed in June 2022.

 - `CRUSTAL_STRUCTURE/`: This directory contains data related to crustal structure, organized by geographic region and method.
 Each region directory contains various files and further subdirectories as follows: